Enhancing motivation in others

 Read the two fictional case studies below to see how the doctor’s approach affects Nicola’s motivation to help her overweight son.

 Nicola recently took her 3-year old, Jack, to Doctor A as he had a bad cough.
-Doctor A looked at Jack and told Nicola he is probably ill because he is overweight.
-He told her she needs to do something about this by forcing Jack to eat healthily and get him active otherwise he could get heart disease when he is older.
+Doctor A looked at Jack and told Nicola the reason he gets ill easily may be because he is overweight.
+He told her she needs to do something about this by making Jack eat healthily and get him active otherwise he could get heart disease when he is older.
 This made Nicola angry because she doesn’t think Jack looks overweight and his friends are all the same size.
 Anyway, how is she meant to do those things living where she lives and with hardly any money?